 Printmaking – I've only just begun to develop this skill.
 I'm in the early stages of cultivating a body of work in this area.
 I try to approach every new discipline as an experiment.
 It takes the pressure to be correct away.

 I think to a large degree, attitude determines opportunity.

 I didn’t attend the best design college or come from a place of privilege.
 But I do have a customer service background.
 I worked a lot of other jobs before becoming a designer – pest control tech, house cleaning guy, customer service representative at a call center.
 I use that part of my background to keep my perspective in check.

 One of my mentors once told me: “The customer is not always right, but they always come first.”
 That’s the way I treat clients and customers.
 I’ve had the opportunity to work with and learn from some really great people over the years:

 W.L.
 Gore & Associates

 I’m inspired by the world around us.
 Summer monsoon storms, insects doing their thing, a hummingbird sitting on a tree.
-It’s one thing to be in a creative profession and another to use a very personal sense of imagination to inform all we do.
+It’s one thing to work in a creative profession and another to use our personal sense of imagination to create things only we can make.